syh7/DnDwiki/src/main/resources/backup/darninia/2024-07-04_23-09/changed-export.md

 + we collide in the air and fall through wall
 + Öfakkö calls us assholes :(

-# Session 14 - On a whole 'nother plane
+# Session 14 - On a whole nother plane

 - put runes in slows in the wall
 - entrance in the wall opens